Expanse and danger

 I'm part of a special police panel, so turned the photo over to one of the constables I know.
 It turns out, after a few days of investigation, that there is a psychiatric hospital in the area which allows some patients out on a day pass.
 The man may or may not have been harmless: but it was the position he was in, slightly hidden and not noticeable.
 That would have really scared the lady or she could have been attacked.

-The police agreed with me, that: standing there, in that position, is the same as a rapist would do.
+The police agreed with me: standing there, in that position, is the same as a rapist would do.